U.S. Senate panel probes how crypto mining increases energy consumption - NewsBreak

 “We’re not looking to end refrigeration or automotive technology.
 What we’re saying is that we should be more efficient, we should be more aware of the emissions into our atmosphere that are avoidable,” Markey said.
 “So on the one hand, this (cryptocurrency) is a very innovative sector, economically, and they count themselves as innovators.
 But all we’re asking for them to do is look across the board at innovation.”

-The post U.S. Senate panel probes how crypto mining increases energy consumption appeared first on Georgia Recorder .
+The post U.S. Senate panel probes how crypto mining increases energy consumption appeared first on Iowa Capital Dispatch .

 Comments / 0